UfukGuler34/RedPillBluePill/Readme.md

-This is specially for Kama
+This is especially for Kama